tneagu/RealEstateApp/README.md

 - **Consequences**: Trade-offs and implications
 - **Alternatives**: What else was considered

+## Assumptions

+Since an API guide is missing, I made some values assumptions for OfferType such as Rent/Buy.
+I am aware that there are values that are mapped to UNKNWON.
+Since no docs are available, I will consider this OK for demo purposes.

 ## Tech Stack

 ### Core
 - **Kotlin** 2.2.20 - 100% Kotlin codebase
 - **Jetpack Compose** - Modern declarative UI
+- **Jetpack Navigation 2** - While I am aware of Navigation 3 and its benefits (such as owning the backstack), project requirements are to treat this app like a production one.
+Since Navigation 3 is still in alpha, its usage has been excluded.
 - **Material Design 3** - UI components and theming
 - **Hilt** - Dependency injection
 - **Coroutines** - Asynchronous programming